 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

-Virgil left Cabanatuan on work details to Saria and Candelaria.
-On these details, Virgil experienced the courage and generosity of the Filipino people who gave them food and medicine at the risk of their own lives.
-Virgil also was sent to Lipa Batangas on a work detail.
-There he and the other POWs built runways at an airfield.
-Virgil worked on this detail with Joe Lajzer of B Company and Andy Ortega of A Company.
+It appears that on September 7, that Virgil was one of 500 POWs sent to Lipa Batangas on a work detail.
+There, the POWs built runways at an airfield.
+The POWs committed acts of sabotage that guaranteed the runway would not be useful.
+When they lay the steel rebar to reinforce the cement, they lay the bars lengthwise instead of crosswise.
+Later, when Japanese bombers landed on the runway, they would crash through the concrete.
 It was while on this detail that an American sergeant escaped.
 During the escape, a Japanese soldier was killed.
-The Japanese had collected forty Filipinos and seven Americans to be executed.
+The Japanese selected forty Filipinos and seven Americans to be executed.
 Virgil’s group of POWs was saved from having members selected for execution by a Japanese officer who had been educated in the United States.

 “=REPORT JUST RECEIVED THROUGH THE INTERNATIONAL RED CROSS STATES THAT YOUR SON CORPORAL VIRGIL C JANES IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN THE PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=